stwalsh4118/phanes/docs/api-specs/infrastructure/infrastructure-api.md

     Description() string

     // IsInstalled checks if this module is already installed/configured.
-    // Returns true if installed, false if needs installation, error on check failure.
+    // Returns true if the module is already installed, false if it needs to be installed.
+    // Returns an error if the check fails (e.g., permission issues, system errors).
+    //
+    // This method should perform a quick check to determine if the module's
+    // configuration is already in place.
+For example:
+    //   - Check if a package is installed
+    //   - Check if a configuration file exists
+    //   - Check if a service is configured
+    //
+    // The runner will call this before Install() to ensure idempotency.
     IsInstalled() (bool, error)

     // Install performs the installation and configuration of this module.
-    // The cfg parameter provides access to all configuration values.
+    // The cfg parameter provides access to all configuration values needed
+    // for the installation process.
+    //
+    // This method should only be called when IsInstalled() returns false.
+    // It should perform all necessary steps to install and configure the module,
+    // such as:
+    //   - Installing packages
+    //   - Creating configuration files
+    //   - Setting up services
+    //   - Applying security settings
+    //
     // Returns an error if installation fails.
+The runner will handle the error
+    // and may stop execution or continue depending on error severity.
     Install(cfg *config.Config) error
 }
 ```